 A Water Research Commission Project led by Ground Truth Consulting (Pietermaritzburg).

-This work forms a sub-component of a larger, multi-disciplinary study.
-DHEC is tasked with identifying an appropriate First Order model that describes the nutrient (phosphorus) loading behaviour of the dams on the Vaal River (Grootdraai, Vaal, Bloemhof and the Barrage).
-This, together with other tasks allied to eutrophication, will be completed during 2007/8.
+This work formed a sub-component of a larger, multi-disciplinary study.
+DHEC was tasked with identifying an appropriate First Order model that describes the nutrient (phosphorus) loading behaviour of the dams on the Vaal River (Grootdraai, Vaal, Bloemhof and the Barrage).
+This, together with other tasks allied to eutrophication, was completed during 2011.